chuangcaleb/wtsa/README.md

 ### Completed

 - remove transition for reloading page, only transition for clicking button
-- sidebarBody to ease transition in sliding sidebar
+- canvasBody to ease transition in sliding sidebar
 - linktree to local page
 - better related metadata (tags system)
 - positioning nav button